Labor Pain Symptoms and Relief - What to Expect Before Delivery

 Understanding labor pain symptoms helps to make better preparations and ensure the safety of both mother and baby.
 Here are some major labor pain symptoms:

 Primary labor pain symptoms are regular contractions that cause severe cramping in the lower back or abdomen.
 Initially, it feels like normal period cramps, but over time, it becomes intense.
-If a patient feels strong contractions for one hour, she should consult the doctor and go to the hospital.
+Pregnant women are usually advised to go to the hospital when contractions are regular, increasing in intensity, occurring every 3–5 minutes for at least an hour (for first-time mothers), or earlier if there is water breaking, bleeding, or reduced fetal movements.

 When the baby comes to a lower position in the pelvis, lightning can happen.
-It usually happens a week or a night before childbirth.
+It may occur several weeks before labor in first-time mothers, or shortly before labor in women who have delivered previously.
 Many women experience extreme pressure on their bladder while feeling relaxed from the pressure on their lungs.

 The most clear labor pain symptom is breaking water, also clinically called premature rupture of membranes.
 The odorless and clear amniotic fluid surrounding the ruptures of the baby leaks from the vagina of moms-to-be.